-For the past nine years, Amy has worked with A Christian Ministry in the National Parks as the Director of Placement and Communications, and most recently, as co-Executive Director.
+For the past eleven years, Amy has worked with A Christian Ministry in the National Parks as the Director of Placement and Communications, and most recently, as co-Executive Director.
 Prior to her time in the office, she served in three national parks and spent a season recruiting for the national office.
 Originally from Idaho, Amy earned her undergraduate degree in Communications and Business from Northwest Nazarene University.
 She earned her Master of Nonprofit Management degree from Regis University in 2018.
 Through her graduate studies, Amy was recognized as an Opus Student Scholar, and was invited to join an international nonprofit honor society called Nu Lambda Mu.
 She is also a certified Master Trainer with The Lions Lead leadership development organization.
 Her experience working with World Vision, Love INC, Musana CDO and ACMNP gave her a strong love for nonprofit organizations and equipped her to carry out the impactful ministry occurring in the national parks each season.
 Amy has been married to her husband, Bobby Kennedy, for the past four and a half years.
-He is 2nd grade teacher in the Academy school district.
+He is 2nd grade teacher.
 In her free time, she enjoys hiking, swing dancing, singing jazz music, kayaking, and playing with her golden retriever pups Chloe and Tucker.
-Amy can be reached at email@example.com.
+Amy can be reached at firstname.lastname@example.org.

-As the Director of Program & Leadership, Dave coordinates and oversees all components of our ministry program in the parks.
+As the Co-Executive Director of Program & Leadership, Dave coordinates and oversees all components of our ministry program in the parks.
 ACMNP training and ministry programs are designed to ensure that ACMNP team members provide impactful ministry in the parks while developing leadership qualities and skills for future service in the church and world.
 Dave holds a Bachelor of Religious Education degree from Great Lakes Christian College and a Master of Divinity degree from Emmanuel Christian Seminary.
 Dave is a certified Master Trainer with The Lions Lead leadership development organization.
-In 36 years of ministry, he has served as pastor with a mega-church in Indianapolis and a local Denver church, led over 20 cross-cultural mission trips, was a campus pastor at East Tennessee State University, and started Campus Christian Fellowship at Appalachian State University.
+In over 40 years of ministry, he has served as pastor with a mega-church in Indianapolis and a local Denver church, led over 20 cross-cultural mission trips, was a campus pastor at East Tennessee State University, and started Campus Christian Fellowship at Appalachian State University.
 He enjoys bow hunting for elk, skiing, camping, writing, reading, and exploring the Colorado wilderness with his horse, Jade.
 David and his wife, Dawn, have two grown sons.
 Jonathan and daughter-in-law, Amanda, have two children named Olive and Desmond.
 Alex served as an airborne medic in the Army and is married to Kana.
 They have one daughter named Rosemary.
-For program questions, including interest in joining a Ministry Support Committee, contact David at firstname.lastname@example.org.
+For program questions, including interest in joining a Ministry Support Committee, contact David at email@example.com.

 Lauren grew up in Indiana and graduated from Grove City College with a degree in history.
 After receiving her Master’s degree in Public History, Lauren worked as an archivist for a historic preservation organization for a year.
 However, she always dreamed of working for ACMNP and is so excited that she gets to work in ministry and national parks-two of her favorite things!
-Lauren also loves her husband Jake, hiking, spending time with friends and family, traveling, and history.
+Lauren also loves her husband Jake, sour cream, hiking, spending time with friends and family, traveling, and history.
 Lauren is responsible for reviewing applications, offering placements, as well as growing and maintaining positive relationships with park concessionaires, their human resource departments, and the National Park Service.
 For placement-specific questions about the parks, or if you would like to have a team at your national park property, please contact Lauren at firstname.lastname@example.org or by calling 303-220-2808 ext.
 3.